 Later in 2019 the residents of the district voted to expand the Board of Commissioners from three to five and create five Commissioner Districts.

-Today, April 2020, EJFR employs 47 paid staff, 28 volunteers and 7 resident volunteers.
-The District is equipped with six engines, one ladder truck, two water tenders, seven ambulances, one inter-facility transport ambulance, two utility vehicles, two brush trucks, two marine units, one technical rescue trailer and five staff vehicles.
+In August 2023, EJFR employed 72 paid staff, 41 volunteers and 8 resident volunteers.
+The District at that time was equipped with nine engines, one ladder truck, three water tenders, twelve ambulances, three utility vehicles, three brush trucks, three marine units, one technical rescue trailer and eight staff vehicles.

 Contributing writers: Tom Aumock, Chuck Boggs and Margaret Franzen.
 Compiled by former EJFR PIO Keppie Keplinger.